 By: Lyle McDonald

-As the title suggests, this book is great for both health professionals and those with no prior health education.
-It discusses the physiology behind low-carb diets, from modified ketogenic diets for athletes to the benefits and drawbacks of eating keto.
-Each chapter is written in easy-to-understand language, providing a wealth of knowledge on how to maintain healthy living.
+As the title suggests, this keto diet book is great for both health professionals and those with no prior health education.
+It discusses the physiology behind low-carb diets, from modified ketogenic diets for athletes to the benefits and drawbacks of a keto eating plan.

 By: Jeff Volek and Stephen Phinney

-Doctors Volek and Phinney have a combined 50 years’ worth of experience, collectively publishing more than 200 chapters and research papers on low carbohydrate diets.
-They’ve written extensive research on the effectiveness of low carb diets in reducing health risks associated with insulin resistance, Type 2 diabetes, and metabolic syndrome.
+Doctors Volek and Phinney have a combined 50 years’ worth of experience, collectively publishing more than 200 chapters and research papers on low-carbohydrate diets.
+They’ve conducted extensive research on the effectiveness of low-carb diets in reducing health risks associated with insulin resistance, type 2 diabetes, and metabolic syndrome.

 By: Jeff Bolek and Stephen Phinney